 - They always face toward the user regardless of plot orientation

-- Points – shapeless objects for each data point
+- Point Cloud – shapeless objects for each data point

-- When using Points, the user no longer has the ability to map features to Size or Shape
+- When using Point Cloud, the user no longer has the ability to map features to Size or Shape

-- Points have the least performance cost, and can be used to reduce machine load when visualizing very large datasets (millions of data points)
+- Point Cloud has the least performance cost, and can be used to reduce machine load when visualizing very large datasets (millions of data points)

-- They can help show Color trends more clearly when there are many data points very close to each other on the plot
+- It can help show Color trends more clearly when there are many data points very close to each other on the plot